David Nelson (actor)

-David Oswald Nelson (October 24, 1936 – January 11, 2011) was an American actor.
+David Oswald Nelson (October 24, 1936 – January 11, 2011) was an American actor, producer and director.
 He was the older brother of musician Ricky Nelson.

 Early life

 Nelson was born October 24, 1936, in New York City, the elder son of entertainment couple Harriet Hilliard Nelson and Ozzie Nelson.
 His younger brother was singer Ricky Nelson.
 In late 1941, Nelson moved with his parents from Tenafly, New Jersey, to Los Angeles, California.

 He attended Hollywood High School, balancing his studies, playing on the football team and his TV work.
 He later attended the University of Southern California and was a member of Kappa Sigma fraternity.